Unwound: Live performances

+The band was known for having an all-ages policy at almost every concert which it headlined.
+This meant that they would often choose to play at unconventional locations such as basements, Jaycee halls, and college auditoriums, rather than at the traditional 18+ or 21+ (alcohol-serving) music clubs.
+They did this because they frequented all-ages shows in Olympia as teens, so they wanted to let fans of any age attend their own gigs.
+They also made sure to keep door prices low "so you don't spend a fortune, and if we play a bad show...it's only five or six dollars."

 Artwork

 Fake Trains cover art is a defiled copy of the Tom Jones LP cover for Tom, which had been hanging over Trosper's doorway.
 The front cover photo to New Plastic Ideas is taken from the Philippe Entremont record Grieg: Concerto in A Minor for Piano and Orchestra.
-The cover and inner artwork of The Future of What are illustrations by Soviet (now Ukrainian) constructivist artist Yakiv Chernikhov (1889–1951).
+The cover and inner artwork of The Future of What are illustrations by Ukrainian constructivist artist Yakiv Chernikhov.
 A photo of Boston's stained-glass Mapparium adorns the cover of Challenge For A Civilized Society.
 Coincidentally, a similar photo of the Mapparium appeared on the cover of National Geographic magazine a month after Challenge was released.
-The cover artwork of the band's four Numero Group LP box sets, Kid Is Gone, Rat Conspiracy, No Energy, and Empire are all taken from the band's live shows.
+The cover artwork of the band's five Numero Group box sets - Kid Is Gone, Rat Conspiracy, No Energy, Empire, and What Was Wound - are all taken from the band's live shows.

 LP versions of Unwound's albums and their reissues are packaged with elaborate inserts, including posters and lyric sheets that the CD versions lack.
-The aforementioned box sets are all packaged with a corresponding booklet, featuring essays and band photos that to align to the respective era of the band, along with reprints of tour flyers, tour schedules and setlists.
+The aforementioned box sets are all packaged with a corresponding booklet, featuring essays and band photos that to align to the respective era of the band, along with reprints of tour flyers, tour schedules, and setlists.